The Birth of a Community Conservation Project

 3. It is easy for someone to say they will look after traps on their property.
 In reality the monthly checks can easily be overlooked as the initial enthusiasm wears off.
 Volunteers need to realise that this is a long term project without end.

 4. Records.
-A visual style of record keeping such as Bob Parker created for us on Google Earth, not only tracks how we are going but also does wonders for motivation.
+A visual style of record keeping such as Bob Jordan created for us on Google Earth, not only tracks how we are going but also does wonders for motivation.

 5. There are resources available through DOC for these types of projects.